aarong/feedme-spec/README.md

   2. Take an MD5 hash of that text, encode it as a Base64 string, and validate it against the hash string transmitted by the server.

-  3. Close the feed if the hash check fails.
-The client may attempt to re-open the feed.
+  3. If the hash check fails, then the server has seemingly violated the specification.
+The client should close the feed and may attempt to re-open it.

-- The client should back off its close and re-open requests if it is experiencing problems.

 Server behavior: